susautw/fancy-sa-filemodel/README.md

 # fancy-sa-filemodel
-A solution stores files to various storage
+A sqlalchemy extension to store files to various storage and maintain the file integrity.